zubair-irshad/udacity_deep_rl/4-Projects/3-Collaborative_Reinforcement_Learning_Agent/README.md

 # Project 3: Collaboration and Competition

-### Introduction
+### Problem Statement

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+For this project, we will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 ![Trained Agent][image1]